nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 as a tool of the United States, colonialism, and say it is opposed to a multi-polar world.
-At home in the West, nationalists question its relevance where it can often seem to a nation's advantage to pursue their own self-interest, even if that comes at a cost to others.
+At home in the West, nationalists question its relevance where it can often seem to a nation's advantage to pursue their own self-interest, even if that comes at a cost to the international community or cooperation.
 Brexit is an obvious example of these types of arguments.

 I do not believe these criticisms are correct.
 Although I would be the first to say the system has not always been perfect, I believe in the